Soft Chocolate Chip Cookies

 Never cakey, never dry

 The reason these chocolate chip cookies stay decadently soft is because they’re essentially pudding cookies.
-Adding powder vanilla pudding in the dough keeps these cookies luscious and soft, without being cakey or dry at all.
+Adding vanilla pudding, still in powder form, straight into the dough keeps these cookies luscious and soft, without being cakey or dry at all.
 The pudding also packs an extra boost of vanilla flavor to the cookies.